dsmcdermott/rly/README.md

 To build the documentation for this project, run `cargo doc` inside the top-level directory for the workspace.
 The html documentation for `lex`, `parse`, and `rly_common` can then be found as directories in `targed/doc`.

+## Testing

+Because a significant portion of this package deals with, at least for a typical use case, generating rust code at build-time, the integration tests, and some of the doc tests, for `lex` and `parse` are placed in their own crates, named `lex-tests` and `parse-tests` respectively and located in subdirectories of the associated crates.
+These tests will be automatically built and run when running `cargo test` in the package root or with the `--workspace` flag, but can otherwise be run by using the normal [package selection] methods with `cargo test` to specify either `lex-tests` or `parse-tests`.